tsdev/spinw/docs/pages/swplot/swplot.subfigure.md

 such that the first figure is the first column of the first row, the second figure is the second column of the first row, and so on.

-Input:
+### Input Arguments

+% `m,n,p`
+: Integer numbers, defining figure window position.

+% `hFigure`
-m,n,p     Integer numbers, defining figure window position. hFigure   Handle of the figure window, optional.
+: Handle of the figure window, optional.
 Default is gcf.